-To make a single contribution, please contact your bank to arrange an electronic transfer (BACS, CHAPS, Faster Payment) from your bank account to your SIPP bank account.
+To make a single contribution, please contact your bank to arrange an electronic transfer (BACS, CHAPS, Faster Payment) from your bank account to us.
 Bank account details, including the required payment reference, can be found within your James Hay Online Account.

-If details of the contribution were not included on your SIPP application, please complete and submit the 'SIPP Supplementary Contribution Form' from our website.
+If details of the contribution were not included on your iSIPP application, please complete and submit the 'SIPP Supplementary Contribution Application Form' from our website.